A Feather Green: Comparing the habits of Italian and English

 Not just different words and different grammars.
 Different rhythms.
 And different habits.

 As Italians and Americans might differ on what makes good pasta, an appropriate time to drink coffee, and whose cheeks ought to be kissed and how often, we also differ on what makes good writing or speaking for various purposes.
 Some of this etiquette is absorbed subconsciously, whereas other habits are drilled into young heads with the points of many red pens of adamant English teachers.
 The voices of Mrs. Gauthier, Mr. Davis, Mrs. Glasgow still ring in my head: have a point, make the point, be succinct!
-I have never attended middle or high school in Italy, but after fifteen years of translating Italian to English, I am very sure that these specific admonitions were not impressed on young Italian brains.
+I have never attended middle or high school in Italy, but after years of translating Italian to English, I am very sure that these specific admonitions were not impressed on young Italian brains.

 “How do you say ‘blah blah blah blah’ in your language?” has two reliable answers: “It depends,” or “We don’t.”

 For example, in Italian, when bidding someone farewell as they are going to work, one says, “Buon lavoro!” literally “Good work!”
 Its hope is that you enjoy your work and it go well.
 In English, there is no equivalent habit.
 The translator, who always labors under the complex reign of King Context, makes a choice, perhaps using different, fitting parting words [e.g. “Thank you!” at the end of a speech to businesspeople], cutting it out altogether, or explaining it in parentheses.